 - In the Bible, the term "uncircumcised" is also used figuratively to refer to Gentiles because many of them did not circumcise their male children as the Israelites did. - Because God chose the Jews to be his special people, they thought of the Gentiles as outsiders who could never be God's people. - The Jews were also called "Israelites" or "Hebrews" at different times in history.
-They referred to everyone else as a "Gentile." - Gentile could also be translated as "not a Jew" or "non-Jewish" or "not an Israelite" (Old Testament) or "non-Jew.". - Traditionally, Jews would not eat with Gentiles or associate with them, which at first caused problems within the early church.
+They referred to anyone else as a "Gentile." - Gentile could also be translated as "not a Jew" or "non-Jewish" or "not an Israelite" (Old Testament) or "non-Jew.". - Traditionally, Jews would neither eat with nor associate with Gentiles, which at first caused problems within the early church.

-(See also: Israel, Israelites, nation of Israel, Jacob, Israel, Jew, Jewish)
+(See also: Israel, Jacob, Jew)